tjmahr/dissertation/docs/91-app-aim1-items.md

-Table \@ref(tab:aim1-all-items) lists the items used for the visual world experiment.
+Table \@ref(tab:aim1-all-items) lists the items used for the Visual World experiment in Study 1.
 Each row of the table represents a set of four images used in a trial.
 There were two blocks of trials with different images and trial orderings.
 For the two unrelated foils with more than one word listed, the two foils were used in different blocks.
+That is, *pear* had *ring* as its unrelated competitor in one block and *vase* in the other block.
+This happened due to a design oversight.

-Table: (\#tab:aim1-all-items)Sets of four images used for the Visual World Experiment.
+Table: (\#tab:aim1-all-items)Sets of four images used for the Visual World experiment.

 Target   Phonological   Semantic   Unrelated
 -------  -------------  ---------  ----------